Family-Based Immigration in the United States

 How do we get started with family-based immigration?

-The family-based immigration process generally begins with the petitioner (U.S. citizen or lawful permanent resident) making a request to the U.S. government to allow a foreign relative to immigrate.
-The petitioner files Form I-130, Petition for Alien Relative, with USCIS.
-The I-130 petition establishes the existence of a qualifying family relationship (within the immediate relative or family preference categories).
-For more details on what happens after filing the I-130 petition, view the Form I-130 processing time.
+The family-based immigration process begins with the petitioner (U.S. citizen or lawful permanent resident) making a request to the U.S. government to allow a foreign relative to immigrate.
+The petitioner files Form I-130, Petition for Alien Relative, with U.S. Citizenship and Immigration Services (USCIS).
+The I-130 petition establishes the existence of a qualifying relationship and is the foundation of every family-based immigration case.

 Priority Dates and the Visa Bulletin